 These same interest rate penalties apply if the tax office consider you have inadvertently underestimated your wealth.
-The penalty can increase to 80% in the event they consider you have been deliberately fraudulent.
+The penalty can increase to 80% in the event the authority considers you have been deliberately fraudulent.

 That said, there is a tolerance of up to 10% (tolérance du dixième) allowed in the inadvertent under-declaration of assets, when no penalty is applied.

-The tax office have up to six years to challenge any declaration.
+The tax office has up to six years to challenge any declaration.